codythompson/hopper/src/debug/session_note.md

 ## TODO

-1. add p2js or physicsjs to entity's (and blocks?)
+1. add massless bodies to some chunks
+2. add p2 collision materials, or whatever is needed for chunk platforms
-2. better chunk filler
+3. better chunk filler
-3. I changed the order of transformations for the camera's MV mat.
+4. I changed the order of transformations for the camera's MV mat.
 This mightve accidentally worked and have onforeseen consequences.
-4. add fps to dev box
+5. add fps to dev box

 ## longterm ideas
 - asynch chunk filling via webworkers